TITLE 77: PUBLIC HEALTH

 Section 245.205 Services – Home Nursing Agencies

 a) Each home nursing agency shall provide skilled nursing services and may provide home health aide services under the supervision of the registered nurse.
 Home nursing services may be provided directly by agency staff or through a contractual purchase of services.
 All services shall be provided:

-1) In accordance with the client's physician or podiatrist, or under a plan of treatment established by the physician, podiatrist or prescribing health care professional; and
+1) In accordance with the client's health care professional, or under a plan of treatment established by the health care professional; and

 b) The agency shall state in writing to the client what services will be provided directly by agency staff, and what services will be provided under contractual arrangements with a third party.

 c) If the agency provides services under contractual arrangements with a third party, it shall have a written agreement that includes, but is not limited to, the following:

 1) A detailed description of the services to be provided;